Understand Medicare Part C in South Dakota

-- In 2019, there were 23 Medicare Advantage Plans available in South Dakota.
+- In 2023, there are 30 Medicare Advantage Plans available in South Dakota.

-- 19% of the total Medicare population in South Dakota has access to a Medicare Advantage Plan with a $0 monthly premium in 2023.
+- 100% of the total Medicare population in South Dakota has access to a Medicare Advantage Plan with a $0 monthly premium in 2023.

 Medicare Advantage Plans in South Dakota

 Compare ratings of some of South Dakota’s Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|

 |UnitedHealthcare||3.5 stars||A-||A-||4th out of 9|

 Medicare Advantage Plans cover benefits from Original Medicare Part A (hospital insurance), Part B (medical insurance), usually Part D (prescription drug coverage), and sometimes additional benefits that Original Medicare doesn’t cover.
 Each Medicare Advantage Plan insurer sets the rules about how you receive and pay for these benefits.

 |Medicare Advantage Plan Benefits|